pbloem/peterbloem.nl/blog/pca-2.md

 Look back at the ellipse we drew above.
 The first eigenvector was the major axis of the ellipse, the direction in which the data bulged out the most.
 However, the other eigenvector is the _minor_ axis of the ellipse.
 The direction in which the data bulges <em>the least</em>, this makes it the direction in which the variance is _minimized_.

-To study this a bit ore formally, we take the first two proofs of the previous section and turn them around.
+To study this a bit more formally, we take the first two proofs of the previous section and turn them around.
 If we start with the _last_ eigenvector and work backward, we are choosing the directions that minimize the variance (and hence maximize the reconstruction error).

 <div class="theorem"><p><strong class="gc">Last eigenvector.</strong> The direction in which the variance is minimized, is the eigenvector with the smallest eigenvalue
 </p></div>